pionoor/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+A function called, `threshold(image, thresh_min = 20, thresh_max = 100, s_thresh_min = 170, s_thresh_max = 255)`, inside helper 'helperFunctions.py' file, take an image and convert it into a binary one.
+Inside the function, I used different techniques to come up with a desired clear result, by converting the image into HLS color space and use the S channel and some thresholding.
+Here's an example of my output for this step:
 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+The code for my perspective transform includes a function called `transform(image)`, which appear is inside `helperFunctions.py`.
+The  function takes as inputs an image (`img`) and return the wraped image.
+I chose the hardcode the source and destination points inside the function the following manner:

 ```python
   # The four points used as src points